karlic/MikoNeoDriver/Documentation/MikoNeoBoardProtocol.md

 Piece down:
 board->app: `0#<square>d*`

+where `<square>` is in standard algebraic notation (from a1 to h8).

 For example:
-	board->app: `0#e2u*`
+	board->app: `0#d2u*`
-	board->app: `0#e4d*`
+	board->app: `0#d4d*`
-would announce that the piece on square e2 has moved to e4.
+	would announce that the piece on square d2 has moved to d4.
-NOTE that no information is given on which piece (King, pawn, etc.) has moved.
+	**NOTE** that no information is given on which piece (King, pawn, etc.) has moved.

-Data sent to the board when playing against the app is a little more complicated.
+Data sent **to** the board when playing against the app is a little more complicated.
+Rather than "piece up" and "piece down", the start and end coordinates for the move are sent.

+**NOTE** though that the coordinates are given as x,y coordinates, such that square a1 is 0,0 and h8 is 7,7.
+**NOTE ALSO** that some coordinates (only the end ones??) are offset by 0.08 for reasons unknown.
+**NOTE FURTHER** that Knights (and other pieces??) have to make more than one move to get to their destination.

+For example:
+	`2,6:2,4.92`
+	would cause the piece on square 2,6 to move to square 2,5 (that is c7 to c6) `6,7:5.5,6.5:5.5,5.5:4.92,4.92`
+	would cause the piece (a knight) on square 6,7 to move to square 5,5 via 5.5,6.5 and 5.5,5.5 (that is g8 to f6 via the corner of g6/h7 and the corner of f6/g7).

+The seemingly convoluted move means that the knight avoids hitting a piece on the square in front of it.

 <!--